Ebony Elizabeth Thomas: Research

 Thomas is an expert in children's literature, and has argued that it can be a site of social progress.
 She has investigated the representation of slavery and diversity within children's books.

 Thomas was appointed to the advisory board of the Teaching Hard History project.
 She has researched the representation of people of colour in children's and adult's American literature, and argued that white Americans do not readily share space with non-whites.
-“When it comes down to it, sharing space means actually giving up something that you’ve always had: giving up power, giving up the spotlight, giving up money so that you can share that space.
-And that’s hard for folks.”
+"When it comes down to it, sharing space means actually giving up something that you've always had: giving up power, giving up the spotlight, giving up money so that you can share that space.
+And that's hard for folks."

 In 2022, the public criticisms of a Black actress playing the role of Ariel in the live-action retelling of The Little Mermaid prompted Thomas to remark that policing the inclusion of characters of color in adaptions of fictional narratives amounts to an "imagination gap".

 Writing

 Thomas' book The Dark Fantastic was released in 2019.
-The book presents the concept of a "Dark Other" subjected to cycle of "spectacle, hesitation, violence, haunting, and emancipation, using Amandla Stenberg as Rue, Angel Coulby as Gwen, Kat Graham as Bonnie Bennett, and Noma Dumezweni as Hermione as examples.
+The book presents the concept of a "Dark Other" subjected to cycle of "spectacle, hesitation, violence, haunting, and emancipation," using Amandla Stenberg as Rue, Angel Coulby as Gwen, Kat Graham as Bonnie Bennett, and Noma Dumezweni as Hermione Granger as examples.
 She presents the fantasy and imagination in Black feminism as a means to generate new possibilities.
 The book was described by the Los Angeles Review of Books as "One of the most radiant and thought-provoking descriptions of the potentials of fantastic literature".

 Harry Potter and the Other was released in 2022.
 The book explores race matters in the wizarding world created by J. K. Rowling.